Disclaimer: I do not own any of the characters or locations.

 "I know you really want your old job back.
 You seem unhappy about not teaching.
 Edea and I…we love you like a daughter, and it hurts us to see you unhappy."

 Quistis walked out of the office more downcast than usual.
 She allowed herself to be lost in thought as she stepped into the waiting elevator.
-She decided to visit the Training Centre, and wanted to calm herself by hurting a few unfortunate monsters.
+She decided to visit the Training Centre to calm herself by hurting a few unfortunate monsters.

-After a few Grats and Raldos, and drawing from them to stock up on some spells, Quistis got tired of fighting.
+After a few Grats and Raldos, and drawing from them to stock up on spells, Quistis grew tired of fighting.
 Quistis coiled her Save the Queen around her waist and strode towards her dorm.

 Is this all my life is now?
-Train, go on missions, sleep and wake, eat, and generate mission reports?
+Train, sleep, wake, eat, complete missions, and generate mission reports?